AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

     ![](../images/lab07-image3.png)

-1. Once you are inside your workspace PCA Anomaly Model, look at the left hand side menu to find the **Designer** tab under the Authoring section.
+1. Once you are inside your workspace `Logistics_Prediction`, look at the left hand side menu to find the **Designer** tab under the Authoring section.
 Click on this tab.

     ![](../images/lab01-image5.png)